 The U.S. solar industry has witnessed remarkable growth in the past decade while the cost of solar has declined by nearly 70 percent.
 Prices reached an all time low in Q4 of 2020 across all segments of the industry, meaning solar energy has never been more affordable and accessible.
 Now that solar has entered the mainstream, everyday homeowners are starting to wonder how much solar could save them and how simple making the switch really could be.
 If you’re starting to think about installing solar panels, it’s helpful to understand the big picture for solar power.
 In this article, we’ll break down ten solar energy facts that shed some light on key parts of the industry.

-An intro to the solar energy industry: nine facts
+An intro to the solar energy industry: ten facts

 Solar energy is rapidly expanding in popularity.
 Using photovoltaic panels, we can convert the sun’s energy into usable electricity and power our homes, businesses, and more.
 As the solar industry reaches a higher and higher percentage of the population, information on the science, logistics, installation processes, and best providers is sought after like never before.
 Read on to learn about some solar energy facts that may surprise you.

 1. The solar industry recorded record-breaking growth in 2020 despite the global pandemic

 In 2020, the COVID-19 pandemic negatively impacted many industries, but not the solar industry.
 According to SEIA, solar panel installations shot up 43% (19.2 gigawatts of output) over 2019, and in the fourth quarter alone, the US added 8 gigawatts (GW) of solar energy to the grid – a world record!
 To put this in perspective, one GW is enough to power roughly 190,000 homes.